 Solution: "Start from rest'' means the initial object's velocity is zero, $v_0=0$.
 The known information are $a=4\,{\rm m/s^2}$, $t=2\,{\rm s}$ and wants the distance traveled $x=?$.

-The magnitude of the velocity (speed) was obtained as 8 m/s, but in what direction?
+The velocity (speed) magnitude is 8 m/s, but in what direction?
 Or which sign should we choose?
-Because the car is uniformly accelerating without stopping in the positive $x$ axis, the correct sign for velocity is positive.
+The correct sign for velocity is positive because the car is uniformly accelerating in the positive $x$ direction without stopping.

 Therefore, the car's final velocity is $\boxed{v_f=+8\,{\rm m/s}}$.